 DHCS is committed to ensuring that members and providers can easily access information about ECM and Community Supports.
 As such, it has established clear requirements for making information about the programs publicly available.
-Per the Community Supports Policy Guide, MCPs' websites must include the following easily accessible member- and provider- facing information:
+Per the Community Supports Policy Guide, MCPs' websites must include the following easily accessible member- and provider-facing information:

-Community Supports: As required in A.B.
+- Community Supports: As required in A.B.
 133 14184/206(e), Cal Assembly, 2021 Reg.
 Sess.
-(CA 2021), up-to-date information about Community Supports services being offered by the MCP, including, at minimum:
+(CA 2021), up-to-date information about Community Supports services being offered by the MCP, including, at minimum: - A short description of each available service that is consistent with the service definitions listed in the Community Supports Policy Guide (terminology should not differ from DHCS' terminology). - The eligible population(s) for each service

-- A short description of each available service that is consistent with the service definitions listed in the Community Supports Policy Guide (terminology should not differ from DHCS' terminology). - The eligible population(s) for each service, inclusive of any DHCS approved approach to narrow or limit the eligible populations. - Any such limitations must meet the requirements in the CalAIM Waiver Special Terms and Conditions, must be approved (in writing) by DHCS, and must be included in member handbooks. - Member and provider facing information about how to access the Community Supports offered by the MCP. - Community Supports Provider Networks: MCPs are required to list all Community Supports providers in their provider directories as follows: - MCPs are to list all Community Support providers in the provider directories as "Other Services Providers," and should specify if a provider is an ECM, Community Supports provider, or both. - MCPs must add a disclaimer in their provider directory stating that Community Supports require prior authorization and are limited to members who meet specific eligibility criteria. - MCPs may use symbols denoting Community Supports providers that may be listed in other sections of their provider directories in lieu of listing providers multiple times.
+- Member and provider facing information about how to access the Community Supports offered by the MCP. - Community Supports Provider Networks: MCPs are required to list all Community Supports providers in their provider directories as follows: - MCPs are to list all Community Support providers in the provider directories as "Other Services Providers," and should specify if a provider is an ECM, Community Supports provider, or both. - MCPs must add a disclaimer in their provider directory stating that Community Supports require prior authorization and are limited to members who meet specific eligibility criteria. - MCPs may use symbols denoting Community Supports providers that may be listed in other sections of their provider directories in lieu of listing providers multiple times.